sedwards2009/extraterm/docs/extensions_typescript.md

 The `dist/` folder contains the output from the TypeScript compiler.
 It doesn't need to be created or added to git, but you will need to make sure that `main` setting in `package.json` points to the correct output file in `dist/`.

-`LICENSE.txt` contains the license information for you extension.
+`LICENSE.txt` contains the license information for your extension.

-`README.md` simply is some written information about your extension, what it does, who made it etc.
+`README.md` is simply some written information about your extension, what it does, who made it etc.

 ## TypeScript compiler configuration in `tsconfig.json`

-`tsconfig.json` is the configuration for the TypeScript compiler to use.
+`tsconfig.json` holds the configuration settings for the TypeScript compiler to use when building an extension.
 A suggested `tsconfig.json` is shown here below.
-Compiles all TypeScript code from `src/` into `dist/`.
+This compiles all TypeScript code from `src/` into `dist/`.

 ```json